Solid Waste, Flooding, Runoff

-Any work within the floodplain requires a Floodplain Permit Application and a checklist.
+Any work within the floodplain requires a Floodplain Permit Application and a checklist, regardless of your need/desire to obtain flood insurance.
 This requirement is mandated by the Federal Emergency Management Agency for Delta County to participate in the National Flood Insurance Program.
 Delta County must comply with these requirements in order for residents and businesses to obtain flood insurance.

 All development within designated flood plains requires a permit from the Delta County Environmental Health Division prior to installing any septic system.
 The property owner is responsible for ensuring this determination takes place.
 If you think that you will be building in or near a flood plain, you can easily search for the floodplain status on FEMAs website by clicking here (this is the FEMA MAP PANEL ID).
 Floodplain FIRIM (Flood Insurance Rate Maps) are downloadable by clicking here.
 Or contact Environmental Health at 874-2165 to obtain information regarding flood plain development.
 A flood plain application is required (Click here for a fillable PDF) and a checklist is available for developers to guide the process.
 The floodplain application fee is $250.00.